 Extreme weather driven by climate change can happen anywhere.
-In parts of the UK, for example, we experience more severe winter storms and many countries in Europe and North America experience more serious summer droughts and dangerous wildfires.
+In parts of the UK, for example, we experience more severe winter storms and many countries in Europe and North America experience more serious summer droughts, high temperatures and dangerous wildfires.

 However, the greatest concentration of extreme weather events occurs in the tropical countries of the Global South.
-These countries often don't have the money or resources to recover well from climate disasters.
+These countries often don't have the money or resources to recover well from extreme weather.